-The City may have various assets under capital lease agreements.
-In the government-wide financial statements, capital leases and the related lease obligations are reported as liabilities in the governmental activities of the statement of net assets.
+The City may have various assets under lease agreements.
+The lease standard has changed for the current year.
+In the government-wide financial statements, which will be under the primary lease note.
+Capital leases are now called financing leases, and the related lease obligations are reported as liabilities in the governmental activities of the statement of net assets.